 - Mild Digestive Aid – Stimulates the liver and removal of unwanted waste material from the body.

 Dandelion Root Actions:

-- Nutritive – Nutritive herbs nourish and relax the body as they provide high amounts of minerals, trace minerals, and vitamins.
+- Nutritive – Nutritive herbs nourish and relax the body by providing high amounts of nutrients and vitamins.

 - Safe Liver Tonic – Supports the removal of toxins from the blood via the kidney.